This Snapchat Hack Reveals When Your Friends Are Ignoring You

 Advertisement

-This adds another dimension to Snap Traps, a phrase used to describe the social offense of looking at a friend's Snap, but not answering their text.
+This adds another dimension to Snap Traps, a phrase used to describe the social offence of looking at a friend's Snap, but not answering their text.

 Naturally, the Snap Map timestamp isn't a foolproof method for discovering that you're being ignored, especially for messages sent outside of the app.
 There's a chance that your friend opened Snapchat without looking at their texts or missed calls.
 However, since the timestamp automatically updates when you go into the app, it's a better indicator of someone's online activity than an app like Facebook Messenger.
 Although Messenger has read receipts, it's easy to get around these by enabling message notifications.